proxy-studios/pandora/Documents/English/ReadMe.txt

 If you are not comfortable configuring or uninstalling your security software, please contact your security software's technical support department for assistance.
 They may also be able to help you configure their product to not interfere with future game installation and patching.
+Most products have in-software or web forms for reporting false positives.

 6	Support
 ================================================================================